 A Note On Porn

-We’re starting here because porn is many people’s entry point, so to speak, to the idea of anal.
+We’re starting here because porn is many people’s entry point, so to speak, to the idea of anal sex.
 In porn, anal can look super hot.
 There’s often an element of degradation and dominance/submission, as that’s a very common kink among otherwise “vanilla” people.
 Basically, from the outside, anal can look like tons of fun.

 So attempting a porn-style anal session without experience, patience, and preparation is kinda like watching a Steve McQueen car chase in a movie and trying to drive like Steve McQueen — a great way to hurt yourself and possibly others and maybe make a huge mess.